terma/angular-small-grid/README.md

 $scope.config = {
   cellHeight: 30,
   headerHeight: 30,

+  // optional if you want to store state of your grid in localStorage
+  // width, position, pinned state, visibility will be stored
+  localStorageKey: 'my-settings',

   // optional if not specify show value from data object
   cellTemplate: function (column, value) { return value; },